neerajajaja/moodle-to-azure-aks/README.md

 ```
 moodle-to-azure-aks
 │
-├── moodle-arm-templates
+├── moodle-arm-templates #contains arm templates and scripts to deploy the required infrastructure
-│   ├── aks
+│   ├── aks #contains the volume yaml to be applied to aks
 │   │   ├── pv.yaml # persistent volume to be applied to aks(called at install_moodle.sh)
 │   │   └── pvc.yaml # persistent volume claim to be applied to aks(called at install_moodle.sh)
-│   ├── scripts
+│   ├── scripts #contains script to install moodle at ctlr vm
 │   │   └── install_moodle.sh # imports sql db to azure my sql db, builds custom container image and pushes to acr and deploys moodle on kubernetes with bitnami helm chart
-│   ├── nested
+│   ├── nested #contains arm templates to create all required resources
 │   │   ├── acr.json # creates azure container registery that stores the image repository of custom moodle image
 │   │   ├── aks.json # creates required AKS resource
 │   │   ├── controller-setup.json # extension runs custom script install_moodle.sh in ctlr vm
 │   │   ├── controller.json	# creates controller vm along with the other required resources.
 Triggers controller-setup.json
 │   │   ├── db-mysql.json # creates Azure MySQL resource with required firewall rules
 │   │   ├── network-subnet.json # creates the network subnet in the vnet created in network.json
 │   │   ├── network.json # creates the network template including public ip for ctlr vm, required vnets and triggers subnet template
 │   │   ├── storage-account.json # creates storage account and afs(similar to storage-account.json)
 │   │   └── vm-setup-params.json # sets up the parameters to be injected into the controller vm
 │   ├── azuredeploy.json # main arm template that when triggered, deploys the intended infrastructure for moodle migration to aks by triggering templates in nested/
 │   └── storagedeploy.json # arm template that creates storage account along with azure file share
 │
 ├── moodle-image # contains custom Moodle image which is used to build the container in install_moodle.sh script at controller vm
 │   ├── prebuildfs # prebuildfs folder
 │   ├── rootfs # rootfs folder
 │   ├── Dockerfile # Dockerfile for custom Moodle image
 │   └── README.md # documents the customisation of bitnami docker moodle image to suit our migration requirements
 │
 ├── moodle-migration 		              # folder with end to end automation scripts
 │   ├── scripts
 │   │   ├── create-afs.sh # deploys the template storagedeploy.json that creates storage account with Azure file share
 │   │   ├── create-infra.sh # deploys the main template azuredeploy.json
 │   │   ├── dataMigrate.sh # copies moodle, moodledata folders and sql dump to created azure file share
 │   │   ├── dataMigrateHelper.sh # helper functions for dataMigrate.sh
 │   │   ├── discovery.sh # performs configuration discovery of web server, php versions and other required config details
 │   │   ├── discoveryHelper.sh # helper functions for discovery.sh
 │   │   ├── helper-functions.sh # helper functions for moodle migration script
 │   │   └── prepare-arm-params.sh	# prepares parameters for arm templates for storage account creation with file share and main deployment json
 │   └── migrate-moodle.sh # the script that executes end to end automation
 │
 ├── images # images folder
 │   ├── loadbalancer_ip.png	# instructions to get load balancer ip
 │   └── infrastructure.png # infrastructure deployed to Azure Kubernetes Service(AKS)
 │
 └── README.md # README file for the repo

 ```